michalandrzejczak/eloquentJavascript_exercises/readme.txt

-Originally made exercises from the book "Eloquent JavaScript" (second edition.
+Originally made exercises from the book "Eloquent JavaScript" (second edition).

 Every chapter has its own *.html file.
 Chapters contains of several exercises.